Ruth Williams Khama: Death

 Lady Khama died of throat cancer in Gaborone in 2002 at the age of 78, survived by her four children.
 She was buried in Botswana next to her husband.

 In popular culture

 A film, A Marriage of Inconvenience, based on the Michael Dutfield book with same name, was made in 1990 about the Khamas.
-In 2006, a book was published entitled Colour Bar: The Triumph of Seretse Khama and His Nation, written by historian Susan Williams, about the Khamas' relationship and struggles.
+In 2006, a book was published titled Colour Bar: The Triumph of Seretse Khama and His Nation, written by historian Susan Williams, about the Khamas' relationship and struggles.
 Another film, A United Kingdom, based on the Williams book and directed by Amma Asante, was made in 2016.
 In A United Kingdom, Lady Khama is portrayed by Rosamund Pike.

 In addition to this, it has been suggested that the experiences of the Khamas, as well as the somewhat contemporary case of 1950s debutante Peggy Cripps' marriage to the African anti-colonialist Nana Joe Appiah, influenced the writing of the Oscar-winning feature film, Guess Who's Coming to Dinner (1967).